TUM-DSE/morphos/README.md

 .
 ├── benchmark: Contains the benchmarks for the system ├── ebpf: Contains the eBPF programs
-├── examples: Contains system examples running the framework with different eBPF programs and Click configurations ├── helper: Contains a helper binary to, e.g., send reconfiguration packets to the Unikernel ├── libs: Contains the ubpf library, and the Click library containing the BPF elements └── verifier: Contains the external verifier for the eBPF programs
+├── examples: Contains some example eBPF binaries
+├── helper: Contains a helper binary to, e.g., send reconfiguration packets to the Unikernel ├── libs: Contains the ubpf JIT compiler, and the (Morph)Click port for Unikraft, and Unikraft └── verifier: Contains the external verifier for the eBPF programs
 ```